-Towards achieving targets set for our five-year Environment Strategy Roadmap, two Sustainable Development Goals (SDG) are adopted with regard to practising environmental consciousness:
+Towards achieving targets set for our five-year Environment Strategy Roadmap, five Sustainable Development Goals (SDG) are aligned to our efforts towards environmental consciousness:

-Ensure access to affordable, reliable, sustainable and modern energy for all via advancements in health, education, water supply and industrialisation to mitigate climate change.
+Ensure access to affordable, reliable, sustainable and modern energy services for all and increase the share of renewable energy in the global energy mix.

-Take urgent action to combat climate change and its impacts and also to build resilience in responding to climate-related hazards and natural disasters.
+Take urgent action to combat climate change and strengthen resilience in responding to climate-related hazards and natural disasters.

-Sustainability of environmental consciousness is vital for our organisation and several measures have been taken to support the SDG goals:
+Operating our airports with an environmental consciousness is vital for our organisation and several measures have been taken to support the SDGs:

 Energy Saving Initiatives

 Among energy savings initiatives implemented across our airports, the greatest energy savings was achieved by optimising 19 units of Ground Power Unit and the air conditioning in the baggage area and tunnel at both terminals in KLIA.
 In 2017, electricity consumption reduced by 1,137 MWh.

 Kuala Lumpur International Airport (KLIA) and the second terminal of KL International Airport, klia2 benefits from the use of renewable energy through its photovoltaic solar power system to provide clean electricity to KLIA and klia2.
 Since 2014, the solar power system has sustainably supported our operations by generating 93,096MWh worth of clean and renewable energy.